Liumouliu/Deep_blind_PnP/README.md

 1) Learning rate is set to 1e-3 for MegaDepth dataset and 1e-4 for ModelNet40 and NYU-RGBD.
 I found better performance can be obtained by just simply changing the learning rate one day, instead of using 1e-5 as reported in the paper.

-2) If you want to use a classification network [section ] to polish the 3D-2D matches, please modify the network proposed in [Learning to Find Good Correspondences](https://github.com/vcg-uvic/learned-correspondence-release) following the guideline in [tf_pose_loss.py]()
+2) If you want to use a classification network [Section 3.4 Correspondence Set Refinement] to polish the 3D-2D matches, please modify the network proposed in [Learning to Find Good Correspondences](https://github.com/vcg-uvic/learned-correspondence-release) following the guideline in [tf_pose_loss.py]()

 # Q/A